JSC-TechMinds/acdu-support-library/README.md

 ### 12V analog input (PR)

-Input is intended for variable-resistance 2-wire sensors, e.g. NTC 100k temperature sensors and photoresistors.
-One screw terminal is connected to 12 V via 60 kΩ pull-up resistance and to GND (ground) via 750 kΩ resistance.
-The second screw terminal is connected to ground.
-With nothing connected, expect non-zero value on the ADC.
+Input PR is intended for variable-resistance 2-wire sensors, e.g., NTC 100k temperature sensors and photoresistors.
+One screw terminal is connected to 12 V via a 60 kΩ pull-up resistor and to GND (ground) via a 750 kΩ resistor.
+The second screw terminal is connected to the ground.
+With nothing connected, expect a non-zero value on the ADC.

 ### SD card

-ACDU supports micro SD cards, the slot is on the bottom side of the board.
-Please note some versions of the ACDU do not have a microSD card slot fitted.
+ACDU supports micro SD cards; the slot is on the bottom side of the board.
+Please note that some versions of the ACDU do not have a microSD card slot fitted.
 The communication is done via the SPI serial interface.

-**Important:** In order for the communication to work properly, it is necessary to remove the JP1 jumper.
+**Important:** For the communication to work properly, it is necessary to remove the JP1 jumper.

 ### Pinout